Find 404 Pages in Google Analytics

 What is a 404 Error?

 A 404 error is a status code.
 This is when a user lands on a page and the browser can’t request resources because the content can’t be found.
 The page often displays a ‘not found’ message.
 You landed on a 404 error page if this message appears.
-It’s one of the status code examples and is important in SEO.
+It’s one of the status code examples and is important in SEO (especially for website migrations).

 Why Is The Google Analytics 404 Report Important?